dacostapiece/callhome/README.md

 And runs every 05min as cronjob<br>
 Logs for this script are stored in /tmp/autossh_script.log

+<b>CHECK_INCIDENT_STATUS.PY</b><br>
+This script will retrieve will check if there's any existing unresolved incidents for VPN in Atlassian Status Panel, save the JSON API response to a file and return component id (which service the incident is associated with) and incident id, if there's any
+This script follows same logic for SSH service.

+<b>CONFIG.PY</b><br>
+This script holds overall settings for the project that aren't sensitive

+<b>CREATE_INCIDENT_VPN.py</b><br>
+This script will create an incident in Atlassian Status Panel, if a failure condition is met.

 <b>MYIP.PY</b><br>
 This script will retrieve tun0 ip address from Raspberry/Remote Linux device and send out an e-mail with WIRED, WLAN and TUNNEL VPN addresses along with whole IFCONFIG in mail body message.